 Tactical directions provide the responders with the actions to be taken and identify the resources needed to complete the task.
-For example, assessing the facility after an earthquake will require the necessary tools such as protective equipment, checklists to document the assessment, etc. Actions undertaken should be assessed for their effectiveness, with the objectives and directions adapted if they are unsuccessful.
+For example, assessing the facility after an tornado will require the necessary tools such as protective equipment, checklists to document the assessment, etc. Actions undertaken should be assessed for their effectiveness, with the objectives and directions adapted if they are unsuccessful.